ale-gaudenzi/resilient-planner/README.md

     Dump the resilient plan to a file

 --dump-branches 1/0
-    Print branches of the replan
+    Print branches of the replan to a JSON file

---dump-global-policy 1/0
+--dump-resilient-policy 1/0
-    Print final policy
+    Print resilient policy to a JSON file

 --dump-resilient-nodes 1/0
     Print all resilient nodes found

 --print-memory-replan-progression 1/0
     Print memory usage for every replan
 ```